nosas/blog/toonvision/classification/article.md

 ### Defining the model

-The model is simple CNN (convolutional neural network) with three Conv2D layers and four MaxPooling2D layers.
+The model is a simple CNN (convolutional neural network) with three Conv2D layers and four MaxPooling2D layers.
 It's defined in the `model_utils` module within the `make_model()` function.

 <figure class="center" style="width:80%">